 - Expect a chewy topping!
 Since this apple crisp is cooked in a pressure cooker, the granola comes out with a chewy texture.
 This was the intention with this recipe.

 - Make sure to garnish!
 For this Instant Pot apple crisp, we decided to add a sprinkle of lemon zest mixed with cinnamon to brighten up the darker flavors of the crisp.
 It adds the perfect brightness to the dish!
-Then serve with vegan ice cream or if you’re not vegan, our homemade whipped cream recipe or yogurt whipped cream.
+Then serve with vegan ice cream, vegan cinnamon ice cream or vegan whipped cream. if you’re not vegan, our classic whipped cream or yogurt whipped cream.

 About One Degree Organics: The mission of One Degree Organic Foods is to bring food straight from a farm to your table so there’s only one degree of separation between you and person who grew your food (like a farmer’s market).
 The story of the family farmers who grow every ingredient is on QR code on the package!
 All of One Degree’s products are sprouted, traceable, organic, and non-GMO project verified.
 An incredible amount of care goes into all of their products (sprouted grain flours, cereals, breads, and granolas), and it was easy to see the passion that drives this company forward.